 Demo: How to Measure Test Coverage

-This short video introduces the Tricentis BI/data warehouse testing interface, starting with a requirement structure, and shows how tests are built out using building blocks that represent the data quality dimensions which need testing.
+This short video introduces the Tricentis Data Integrity interface, starting with a requirement structure, and shows how tests are built out using building blocks that represent the data quality dimensions that need testing.
 Tricentis can visualize the different layers of your requirements, as well as the level of risk coverage and execution state.